LFRusso/lfrusso.github.io/_posts/2020-08-08-testing-images.md

 The thing is, while this is relatively easy to achieve if you are careful enough to "isolate" your games in a way that they are unaffected by *external variables*, this is absolutely not the case otherwise!

-A relatively popular example os this is *Parrondo's paradox*.
+A relatively popular example of this is *Parrondo's paradox*.
 To start off, let's toss some fair coins: if we get tails, we win one ticket.
 Otherwise we lose the same amount.

 ![fig1](/assets/posts/2020/08/parrondo/img/fig3.png)